 - Candidates must be third-year or higher university students pursuing a bachelor’s degree or advanced degree.
 Exceptions may be made for highly qualified applicants.

-- Enthusiasm, interest, and familiarity with CAIR’s work.
+- Enthusiasm, interest, and familiarity with CAIR-LA’s work.

 - Strong written and verbal communication skills.